 Open a New Account

 Have you considered opening a new account to cash your check?
 This is a free way to retrieve funds.
 And depending on the amount, you can use the check to make the opening deposit.
-But, the hold time may be longer since you’re new to the financial institution.
+But, the hold time may be longer if you’re new to the bank or credit union.

 What if you don’t qualify for a traditional checking or savings account because of poor banking history?
 Some banks offer second-chance accounts to consumers with ChexSystems or Early Warning Services (EWS) reports.
 So, try speaking with a banker to determine if you qualify.